 With the Thanksgiving holiday rapidly approaching, the frequency of the word "Thanks" being said, whether as part of the holiday or by itself, certainly goes up.
 In thinking of the word, "thanks", my thoughts often drift to being happy.
 Happy for everything and everyone I am thankful for.
 During a moment of reflection I came to the notation that as much as I am in the counseling business, I am in the happiness business.
 I deal in happy.
 People come into my office with the goal of finding happiness.
 While happiness looks different from one person to the next, we all know it once we see it.
 We can feel it.
 When things don't look like right, as they didn't to Will Smith who portrayed Chris Gardner in the truly inspiring movie Pursuit of Happyness, he pointed it out - as evidenced in the clip below.

 The challenge for each of us can be that there is an endless amount of things wrong in the world today.
 If the wrong has captured our focus then we begin to lose sight of all the right and good that is going on.
+The anger, bitterness, and resentment within us will continue to flourish and grow.
 The research actually shows that focus on the negative brings down our quality of life.
 Conversely a healthy dose of gratitude goes a long way.

-A step toward experiencing joy and happiness is through the practice of gratitude.
+A step toward overcoming anger and experiencing joy and happiness is through the practice of gratitude.
 Practice.
 Yes, I said practice.
 (This makes me think back 15 years to Allen Iverson's memorable and comical rant about, you guessed it...practice!)

 Gratitude benefits our daily lives in numerous ways including improved physiological health.
 It can even help motivate and thus improve performance within the work place by offering a "thank you" to those you work with.
 How does one practice gratitude?
 Here are five ways to cultivate happiness through the practice of gratitude.